Dinosaur Discovery Track

 Edmontosaurus was one of the largest of the group of dinosaurs called hadrosaurs.
 Hadrosaurs were large, plant-eating, duck-billed dinosaurs.

 A very rare ‘dinosaur mummy’ of an Edmontosaurus was discovered.
 This specimen had preserved skin, muscle and tissue.
-The fossilised skin showed that Edmontosaurus was covered in round scales with larger pentagonal scales scattered through.
+The fossilised skin showed that Edmontosaurus was covered in round scales with larger pentagonal scales scattered throughout.
 Twigs, conifer needles and seeds have been found in the stomach of a fossilised Edmontosaurus which confirmed this species was a herbivore.

 Pachyrhinosaurus was part of a group of dinosaurs called ceratopsids.
 Ceratopsids were horned, frilled dinosaurs that had strong beaks used for stripping vegetation and hundreds of teeth for cutting up plants.